-- Assigning priority to the resource( Ex: - High, Medium, Low)
+- Assigning priority to the resources( Ex: - High, Medium, Low)

 - Identifying potential threats to each resource.

-- Developing a strategy to deal with the most prioritize problems first.
+- Developing a strategy to deal with the most prioritized problems first.

 - Defining and implementing ways to minimize the consequences if an attack occurs.